morse-simulator/morse/doc/morse/user/multinode/hla.rst

 - The ``server_address`` is the IP address of the computer hosting the RTIG.
 - The ``server_port`` is the TCP port used to connect to the RTIG.
 By default, the TCP port number is 60400.

-If you want to use an other port, you have to specify it in the Builder configuration (as described above), and set the ``CERTI_TCP_PORT`` environment variable before launching the RTIG.
+If you want to use another port, you must specify it in the Builder configuration (as described above), and set the ``CERTI_TCP_PORT`` environment variable before launching the RTIG.

 HLA-related tutorials